lời chào hỏi!

 My last day in Hồ Chí Minh City

 Obama Bún Chả – Cassandra and I went down to District 1 for lunch.
 She wanted to try out Obama Bún Chả.
 Decked out in all things Obama and Bourdain – their claim to fame, right?
 Wrong, we were disappointed to find out that the one we ate at was a double of the original one in Ha Noi – I mean it makes sense – bún chả is more of a Ha Noi (Northern) thing.

-We ordered the exact meal that Obama and Bourdain ordered Bún Chả & Nem Vuông Cua Biển.
+We ordered the exact meal that President Obama and Anthony Bourdain chose – Bún Chả & Nem Vuông Cua Biển.
 Not gonna lie – it was one of the best things I’ve eaten this whole trip!
 Definite recommend in either Ha Noi or HCMC.
-Cost 95K.
+Cost 95K ($5.35 CDN).